 Once you are done editing the PDF pages, you have to save the document in order to save the changes.
 To save these changes, go to the "File" option from the main menu.
 Then from the listed options select "Save" and your edited PDF file will be saved.

-- Top Way to Password Protect PDF on Mac
+- How to Recognize PDF Form Fields on Mac

-- How to Add Background to PDF on Mac
+- How to Extract Data from PDF Form on Mac

 - How to Compress PDF on Mac(macOS 10.14 Included)